How Does Marine Air Conditioning Work?

 Because it is a closed system, low pressure almost always means that there is a leak.
 Unfortunately, leaks are very hard to identify in order to fix and refrigerant is very expensive.
 As a result, it often is more cost effective to replace a system (or at least major components) than to try to find and fix a leak.

-If you'd like help with a marine air condition installation, give us a call.
+If you'd like help with a marine air condition installation or need marine ac repair near me, give us a call.
 We are happy to help install ac on your boat or talk you through your available options.